michalanielsen/portfolio/wp-content/plugins/bdthemes-element-pack-lite/readme.txt

 15. [Progress Pie](https://elementpack.pro/demo/element/progress-pie/) - After Before Middle Text Example,Line Width Example,Delay Example,Duration Example,Background Example with element pack pro plugin.
 16. [Scroll Button](https://elementpack.pro/demo/element/scroll-button/) - With examples like -Scroll Down Example,Scroll Up Example,Duration Example,Offset Example (50px),Before Icon Position Example and others
 17. [Trailer Box](https://elementpack.pro/demo/element/trailer-box/) - Product With Trailer Box,Salon Product With Trailer Box,Fashion With Trailer Box Element pack pro widget WordPress plugin
-18. [Contact Form 7](https://elementpack.pro/demo/element/contact-form-7/) - You can easily integrate contact form 7 plugin using Element Pack Plugin for Elementor.
-There are dozens of different design to choose from to design a form
-19. [WeForms](https://elementpack.pro/demo/element/weform/) - weForm an amazing 3rd party tool which are now supports element pack. you can chagne the style and customize its design.
-20. [Logo Grid](https://elementpack.pro/demo/element/logo-grid) - Logo grid gives you easily manage your client or partners business logo show beautifully.
+18. [Logo Grid](https://elementpack.pro/demo/element/logo-grid) - Logo grid gives you easily manage your client or partners business logo show beautifully.
-21. [Tutor LMS Course Grid](https://elementpack.pro/demo/element/tutor-lms-course-grid) - a new way to match your designs.
+19. [Tutor LMS Course Grid](https://elementpack.pro/demo/element/tutor-lms-course-grid) - a new way to match your designs.
 Now you can show Widget Equal Height on elementor page builder, helps you to match the design.
-22. [Tutor LMS Course Carousel](https://elementpack.pro/demo/element/tutor-lms-course-carousel) - a new way to match your designs.
+20. [Tutor LMS Course Carousel](https://elementpack.pro/demo/element/tutor-lms-course-carousel) - a new way to match your designs.
 Now you can show Widget Equal Height on elementor page builder, helps you to match the design.
+21. [Twitter Grid](https://elementpack.pro/demo/element/twitter-grid/ ) - Twitter Grid examples page Default Twitter grid, row, Columns and other examples.
+22. [Contact Form 7](https://elementpack.pro/demo/element/contact-form-7/) - You can easily integrate contact form 7 plugin using Element Pack Plugin for Elementor.
+There are dozens of different design to choose from to design a form
+23. [WeForms](https://elementpack.pro/demo/element/weform/) - weForm an amazing 3rd party tool which are now supports element pack. you can chagne the style and customize its design.
+24. [Fluent Forms](https://elementpack.pro/demo/element/fluent-forms/) - You can easily integrate Fluent Forms plugin using Element Pack Plugin for Elementor.
+There are dozens of different design to choose from to design a form.
+25. [Ninja Forms](https://elementpack.pro/demo/element/ninja-forms/) - To collect more subscriber &  to make sure your visitors more return on your site-Ninja Forms is a must have plugin.Modify its looks and feel.

 More widgets are coming soon...

 = Pro Version Widgets =